Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/model_mixed_parallel.md

         )
 ```

 The first parameter in `scope.placement` is to specify `cpu` or `gpu`.
 The second parameter is to specify machine number and device.
-Like we use the second device on first machine, it should be:
+Like we use the device 2 on machine 1, it should be:

 ```python
   with flow.scope.placement("gpu", "1:2"):
     # ...
 ```

-Flow parallelism can allow user to specify device for each op.
+Pipelining can allow user to specify device for each op.
 It is very useful for user who master the distributed training to **optimize deeply**.

 In addition, OneFlow also provides `oneflow.unpack`, `oneflow.pack`.
-Combine those with the features of task scheduling in OneFlow.
-It will make the flow parallelism easier to use and more efficient.
+Combined with the own features of task scheduling in OneFlow, they will make the pipelining easier to use and more efficient.
 We will introduce these in other article.